ggoh29/newsClassifier/README.md

 The gradient boosting classifier used is from sklearn and the hyperparameters are not fine tuned.

-Using a training set of 18000 real articles and 18000 fake articles and a test set of 2000 real articles and 2000 fake articles, we get the following result.
+Using a training set of 18000 real articles and 18000 fake articles and a test set of 2000 real articles and 2000 fake articles, we get the following results:

               precision    recall  f1-score   support